Economic Evaluation of International Commercial Law Reform

 i.
 To research, collect, and assess information relating to the production of economic benefits of ICLR, centered on the core EA elements.

 ii.
-To develop guidelines for governmental economic impact and cost-benefit analyses of ICLR.
+To develop guidelines for measuring the economic impact of ICLR.

 iii.
-To produce a framework document on the economic assessment of ICLR, which would be a resource for those involved in the creation or implementation of an ICLR instrument.
+To produce a framework on the economic evaluation of ICLR, which would be a resource for those involved in the creation or implementation of an ICLR instrument.

-Six workshops for the project have previously been held at the University of Oxford and UNIDROIT.
+Workshops for the project have previously been held at the University of Oxford and UNIDROIT.
 Executive summaries for these can be accessed from the column on the right.
 Over the course of these workshops, progress has been made towards the development of a comprehensive framework to conduct economic assessments of ICLR projects.
 A large gap was identified between theory and practice in this area, as rigorous economic analysis processes are not consistently used in regulatory decision making.
-At the end of the fifth workshop, the below framework was produced:
+At the end of the fifth workshop, the basis of the framework was produced.

 Executive Summary – First Workshop